h4ks-com/poke/DOCKER_README.md

 # Build and run with one command
 ./run.sh

-# Or manually with docker-compose
+# Or manually with docker compose
-docker-compose up --build
+docker compose up --build

 # Or build and run separately
 ./build.sh